Dutch New Guinea: 'Tarzan' Fomenko

+Fomenko was adamant to continue another 600 miles to reach then-Australian New Guinea, but Dutch authorities in Sydney advised that it would be "suicide" to allow him to leave the town in his canoe to attempt the journey.
+A spokesperson for the Australian Department of Territories told the Canberra Times that it was "most unlikely" that Fomenko would even be granted permission to enter Australian New Guinea Territories anyway, as he would have to "conform to the usual requirements" to do so, and would be required to "hold a return ticket to Australia, have accommodation and employment or a bond to ensure that he would not become a charge on the Administration."
+After some diplomatic liaising, Fomenko was eventually repatriated to Sydney via a KLM flight on 9 February 1960.

 Since 1962

 Escalation to low-level conflict

 In 1962 Indonesia launched a significant campaign of airborne and seaborne infiltrations against the disputed territory, beginning with a seaborne infiltration launched by Indonesian forces on 15 January 1962.
 The Indonesian attack was comprehensively defeated by Dutch forces including the Dutch destroyers Evertsen and Kortenaer, the so-called Vlakke Hoek incident.
 Amongst the casualties was the Indonesian Deputy Chief of the Naval Staff; Commodore Yos Sudarso.
 Unbeknown to the Indonesians, Dutch Signals Intelligence had been able to intercept Indonesian communications, allowing Dutch forces to successfully anticipate Indonesia's infiltration attempts throughout 1962.
 Forced to regroup, the Indonesians relaunched their campaign of infiltrations in March 1962.
 In the coming months over 500 Indonesian paratroops and special forces were covertly inserted into Dutch New Guinea, only to be decisively defeated by Dutch forces with the assistance of the indigenous population.

 Ellsworth Bunker proposal

 Facing mounting international diplomatic pressure and the prospect of an Indonesian invasion force, the Dutch conceded to re-entering negotiations and agreed to the Ellsworth Bunker proposal on 28 July 1962, for a staged transition from Dutch to Indonesian control via UN administration, on the condition that a plebiscite would be held in future in the territory.
 The agreement was signed on 15 August 1962 at the UN Headquarters in New York and the territory was placed under the United Nations Temporary Executive Authority in October 1962.
 It was subsequently transferred to Indonesia in May 1963.

 The territory formally became part of Indonesia in 1969 after the Indonesian government, who shifted to New Order under President Suharto starting from 1966, conducted a nominally Bunker proposal-based plebiscite termed the Act of Free Choice.
 The result, which under strong pressure from the military, unanimously wanted to become part of Indonesia.
 The UN General Assembly later acknowledged the result via the UN Resolution 2504.